Teaching

 Medicine, Health and the Moving Image (Term 2, V1992) for the Health History MSc.
 Led a two-hour seminar on ‘Sunbed Stereotypes’.
 Demonstrated how a cultural lens on the changing representations of an industry, its consumers and even the product itself—depicted through music, radio shows, plays, cartoons, television, film—can reveal broader political, economic and socio-cultural changes in everyday public life in Britain.

-Cover teacher, special needs supporter and a mentor for A-level students.
-Achieved the ‘Top Coverer Award’ for my dynamic and compassionate teaching, and for covering a record-breaking 141 lessons in Term 1 (1 Sept – 24 Oct).
+Achieved the ‘Top Coverer Award’ for my dynamic and compassionate teaching, and for covering a record-breaking 141 lessons in Term 1 (1 September – 24 October).